GetCider/zoobac_documentation/README.md

 ## STEP 4.
 Verification

-**Prior to restarting the computer, p`lease disable WIFI in the computer settings.**
+**Prior to restarting the computer, please disable WIFI in the computer settings.**

 That’s all, after rebooting this computer, our software will always automatically start.